 Before you enter the Mosque the women will be given an abaya to cover their hair and body.

-The visit is free and you can wander by yourself and take pictures also inside the Mosque.
+The visit is free and you can wonder by yourself and take pictures also inside the Mosque.

-The Sheikh Zayed Grand Mosque is a beautiful and peaceful place that you can’t miss in your visit in the United Arab Emirates.
+The Sheikh Zayed Grand Mosque is a beautiful and peaceful place that you can’t miss to your visit in the United Arab Emirates.

 Sheikh Zayed Grand Mosque Opening Hours: